FujiNetWIFI/servers/README.md

     an Atari with a #FujiNet and its `N:` device.

 - "fujinet-game-server" - The beginnings of a multi-player game server that works over UDP.

+- "networds" - A server for a two-player word game played via mostly-RESTful HTTP requests.